Cosplay-Ken/AstroPixelsPlus-Prod/README.md

 </tr>
 </table>

-Automated Holoprojector Movement

-The primary feature of this project is automated holoprojector movement with live customization.

-AstroPixelsPlus automatically begins random holoprojector movement during startup.
-Three preset “moods” can be triggered at any time using serial commands from DroidLink Display.

-Web Interface
+## Web Interface

 A new Holoprojector page has been added to the AstroPixelsPlus web interface.

 From this screen you can adjust:

-Burst Size
+* Burst Size
-Burst Speed
+* Burst Speed
-Idle Time
+* Idle Time
+* Presets

 Changes update live in real time and can usually be observed within a few seconds.

 Settings can also be saved so they persist after reboot.
 If settings are not saved, the system defaults back to Normal mode during startup.

 Important
-Slider adjustments update immediately in real time Preset buttons and serial commands also update the active settings After changing modes via serial command or preset button, press Refresh Sliders to update the displayed values in the GUI
+* Slider adjustments update immediately in real time
+* Preset buttons and serial commands also update the active settings
+* After changing modes via serial command or preset button, press Refresh Sliders to update the displayed values in the GUI

-The other improvement (and the main reason for doing this project) is automated holoprojector movements with cusomeazation.
-I set up Astropixles to randomly move the 3 holoprojectors automatically upon system bootup.
-Three moods are preset that can be activated by sending serial commands from the DroidLink Display.

-Calm - *HLC1
-Normal - *HLN1
-Excited - *HLE1
-Save - *HLSV

-Further cusrtomazation can be found in the AstroPixlesPlus web interface.
-A new 'Holoprojector' screen has been added on the main screen.
-From here you can adjust the minimum and maximum values for Burst behivior, burst speed, and idle time.
-Adjusting these settings will update live and can be noticed within a  few seconds of activation.
-There is a save button that can save the current values so the next time the system restarts it will start up at what it was saved at, otherwise it reverts to 'Normal" mode.

-If you adjust the settings via the sliders they update in real time.
-If you adjust the moods via serial commands, or pressing the preset buttons, you have to push 'Refresh Sliders' in order to see the current values.

 <div align="center">
   <table>
     <tr>